mizma/ergoSHIFT/firmwares_atmega32u4/LUFA/README.md

 * RS at startup = Hitbox style SOCD cleaning (Up+Down=Up, Left+Right=Neutral)
 * LS at startup = Gafro style SOCD cleaning (Up+Down=Up, Left+Right=Last Input)

-You can use the Reset button on the Flatbox-ACR while holding the buttons above to change mode.
+You can use the Reset button on the ergoSHIFT while holding the buttons above to change mode.

 ### UP-DOWN inverse

-Since Flatbox-ACR is a Hitbox style controller, Up and Down button layout is a little convoluted for normal use outside its fighting game use-case.
+Since ergoSHIFT is a Hitbox style controller, Up and Down button layout is a little convoluted for normal use outside its fighting game use-case.
 I have added inverting the UP/DOWN input as a feature so the controller can be used a little easier on normal games... (although it still feels a little unweildy TBH.)

 * To invert UP and DOWN inputs, press UP at startup.